Savoring San Diego

 I have already enjoyed three great vacations this summer, and I’m looking forward to even more.
 The secret to this frequent traveling?
 Instead of faraway places reached on hot road trips and crowded flights, my husband and I are sampling some of the wonderful resorts right here in San Diego.

-We arrived at our first destination, the landmark Hotel del Coronado, less than 30 minutes after pulling out of our driveway in La Jolla Shores.
+We arrived at our first destination, the landmark Hotel del Coronado.
+This was less than 30 minutes after pulling out of our driveway in La Jolla Shores.
 Of course, we’ve been to The Del before, but this was our first time staying in the Beach Village area.
 Essentially a gated community within the resort, this exclusive zone is comprised of 167 privately-owned luxury cottages and villas, as well as several pools and spas.
-Our cottage came with a well-furnished balcony, a 180-degree ocean view, and amazing SoCal sunsets.
+Our cottage came with a well-furnished balcony, a 180-degree ocean view, and amazing SoCal sunset.

 After dark, we sat around a fire ring on the sand and made traditional s’mores.
 They were good, of course, but the best part was the view of the iconic hotel, seen through our firelight, presiding over the event.